katekazane/bggn213/class09/class09.md

     ##  [7] "concavity_mean"         "concave.points_mean"
     ##  [9] "symmetry_mean"          "fractal_dimension_mean"

-**Principal Component Analysis**
+**Preparing the data for Principal Component Analysis** Before we start analysis, it's worth checking the column means and standard deviations to examine if we need to scale things.

-Checking the column means and standard deviations to examine if we need to scale things.
+**Mean values**

 ``` r
 # we can use this <- colMeans(wisc.data).
 But the following is better: